Getting Started with WinUI Color Picker

 Change opacity of solid brush

-You can change opacity of the selected solid color brush by using the A-Alpha value editor or delicate slider in the Color Picker.
-You can hide the A-Alpha slider by using the AlphaInputOptions property value as TextInput.
+You can change the opacity of the selected solid color brush by using the alpha value editor or dedicated slider in the Color Picker.
+You can hide the alpha slider by setting the AlphaInputOptions property to TextInput, SliderInput, or None.
 The default value of the AlphaInputOptions property is All.

 <editors:SfColorPicker AlphaInputOptions="TextInput"